Signs of Oxycodone Abuse

 Like other opiates, oxycodone has significant withdrawal symptoms when detoxing without medical supervision.
 Most professionals agree that while oxycodone withdrawal is uncomfortable, it is rarely life-threatening.

 In the event of complications, such as chemical imbalances or vomiting and diarrhea that can cause severe dehydration, withdrawal can turn dangerous.
-In most cases, it is recommended to use a doctor-assisted detox option.
+In most cases, it is recommended to use a medically-supervised detox option.

 The best way to get through withdrawal from oxycodone and reduce the chances of relapse is with therapy, support groups and medication.
 Therapy and support groups help people suffering from oxycodone addiction overcome the psychological compulsion to use while medications can reduce the discomfort that comes with withdrawal.
+Medication-Assisted Treatment (MAT) with the use of medications such as buprenorphine, subutex, and naltrexone, can not only reduce withdrawal symptoms, but can also be beneficial after the completion of detox to reduce cravings and sustain long-term recovery.

 An inpatient rehabilitation center is often the best place to receive all of these treatments in an environment conducive to a successful recovery.
 However, there are various outpatient options as well.
 Reach out to a rehab specialist today to explore your treatment options.